 ● Fill up the application form

-Aspirants need to fill up the application form for UGC NET by visiting the official website of NTA-National Testing Agency.
+Aspirants need to fill up the application form for UGC NET by visiting the official website of the NTA-National Testing Agency.
 There is also an application fee to submit the form.

 ● Download the admit card